leighmacdonald/php_rbac/docs/usage.markdown

 - [`RoleManager`](https://github.com/leighmacdonald/php_rbac/blob/master/src/RBAC/Manager/RoleManager.php) The
  management class which takes care of: Talking to the datastore / Creating / Updating of roles and permissions.

-## Creating an assignable permission
+## Creating and updating an assignable permission

 This demonstrates creating a new permission in the database.